 What to know about buying a house in Florida

-Buying your first home can seem like scary business at the outset.
-But there are plenty of helpful programs available if you’re a first–time home buyer in Florida.
+Buying your first house can seem intimidating at the outset.
+But there are plenty of helpful programs available if you’re a first-time home buyer in Florida.

-Better yet, you may be able to get a loan or even a grant to top up your down payment savings.
-Florida home buyer assistance is available statewide and in major cities.
+Best of all, you may get a loan or even a grant to help with your down payment.
+Florida home buyer assistance is available statewide and also in major cities.

 In this article (Skip to...)